dhocker/athomepowerlineserver/README.md

 Second, the communication mechanism to the AtHomePowerlineServer is TCP/IP (over Ethernet).
-A light weight system like the Raspberry Pi supports many WiFi USB interfaces and some versions of the RPi have integrated WiFi interfaces (e.g. RPi 3, RPi 4, RPi Zero W).
+A light weight system like the Raspberry Pi supports many WiFi USB interfaces and the later versions of the RPi have integrated WiFi interfaces (e.g. RPi 3, RPi 4, RPi Zero W).
 This further improves the freedom of location for the X10 controller.
 In the past, the distance between a PC